What is alopecia areata?

 Alopecia areata is a type of hair loss that occurs when your immune system mistakenly attacks hair follicles, which is where hair growth begins.
 The damage to the follicle is usually not permanent.
 Experts do not know why the immune system attacks the follicles.
 Alopecia areata is most common in people younger than 20, but children and adults of any age may be affected.
 Women and men are affected equally.

 Alopecia areata usually begins when clumps of hair fall out, resulting in totally smooth, round hairless patches on the scalp.
 In some cases the hair may become thinner without noticeable patches of baldness, or it may grow and break off, leaving short stubs (called "exclamation point" hair).
 In rare cases, complete loss of scalp hair and body hair occurs.
 The hair loss often comes and goes—hair will grow back over several months in one area but will fall out in another area.

-When alopecia areata results in patches of hair loss, the hair usually grows back in 6 months to 1 year.1 Although the new hair is usually the same color and texture as the rest of the hair, it sometimes is fine and white.
+When alopecia areata results in patches of hair loss, the hair usually grows back in a few months.1 Although the new hair is usually the same color and texture as the rest of the hair, it sometimes is fine and white.